wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 layout: ../../layouts/MainLayout.astro
 ---

+Everything below is the _author's_ understanding of how Japanese grammar works.
+Ultimately, this site presents an _opinion_.
+As the old joke goes: if you don't like that opinion, he has others!

+More seriously, mistakes are possible (likely, even).
+If you do disagree with anything here, please let the author know.
+But please use evidence-based reasoning rather than merely complaining with statements like "That's wrong!" or "That's a confusing way to think about it".

+Arguments are unlikely to sway the author's opinion unless the provide concrete examples demonstrating errors or inconsistencies.
+Appeals to authority ("so-and-so says _this_") are also less persuasive than evidence based reasoning.

+---

 Academic linguists study every language spoken on earth (and then some).
 They've had to develop a sort of "meta-language" to describe the differences and similarities across countless languages.
 (The author calls this meta-language